drohmer/inf443_vcl-2020/doc/visual_studio.md

 * [CMake](https://cmake.org/)
 * [Visual Studio](https://visualstudio.microsoft.com/vs/)
+** Make sure you select the options to compile C++ and to use CMake during the installation procedure.

 The tutorial expect that you have Visual Studio 2019 (community edition - free for students and open source project). <br>